JBEI/ART/README.md

 This license allows for free **non-commercial** use for **academic institutions**.
 Modification should be fed back to the original repository to benefit all users.
 If interested in an academic license of this type, please email azournas@lbl.gov using the email address from your academic institution, and provide your github handle.
 You will then be added to the private github repository containing the `ART` source code.

 A separate **commercial** use license is available from Berkeley Lab @ ipo@lbl.gov.
-The license terms (10 years) are $10,000 for small businesses (less than 250 employees) and $25,000 for large businesses (more than 250 employees).
+The license terms (10 years) are $10,000 for small businesses (250 employees or less) and $25,000 for large businesses (more than 250 employees).
 Once the license is signed, interested parties will receive the information for accessing the private github repository containing the `ART` source code.

 An **evaluation license** for commercial users can be obtained for 90 days of testing by filling the [`Evaluation_SLA.pdf`](https://github.com/JBEI/ART/blob/master/Evaluation_SLA.pdf) file and sending back to Jean Haemmerle, LBNL Licensing Associate @ jhaemmerle@lbl.gov.
 Once the license is signed, interested parties will receive the information for accessing the private github repository containing the `ART` source code.